cashvee/cryptonite_taskphase_kashvi/rev_engg/pwn.college/rev-lectures/I started using vim in an unexpected way.md

 I wanted to see if it was possible to run vim in ubuntu itself.
 At first I was very confused, since it took me some time to figure out what the prof. in the video lectures provided is doing.

-So I searched it up and apparently something called ~vim-tiny~ comes pre-installed with ubuntu
+So I searched it up and apparently something called `vim-tiny` comes pre-installed with ubuntu.

 but if you need the full version with additional features, you can install it using:

-sudo apt update
+`sudo apt update
-sudo apt install vim
+sudo apt install vim`

 which I did.
 and also learned about the basic commands!